-Nira Pereg (b.
-1969, Israel) lives and works in Tel Aviv.
-She spent the 90s in New York, where she received a BFA from Cooper Union (New York).
-On her return to Israel, she graduated from the Bezalel MFA Studio program in Jerusalem, and has been teaching internationally ever since.
+Nira Pereg, (b 1969, Tel Aviv) spent the 1990s in New York, where she received her B.F.A from Cooper Union.
+On her return to Israel, she graduated from the Bezalel M.F.A studio program in Jerusalem, and has been exhibiting and teaching In Israel and internationally ever since.

 Pereg’s multichannel video installations challenge the status quo of any territory she immerses herself in.
 She anchors her work in documentary practice, developing her own “play of resolutions”.
 She often employs multi channel presentations which both estrange the events from their origin, and “reenact” them within the exhibition space.
 This particular aesthetic intervention heightens a constant discomfort with “the way things are”.
 The merger of spirit and matter, as it is coexist in public spaces of religious/political/military importance, serves as a platform for Pereg’s interest and involvement in the social manifestations of power structures which influence our lives.

 “Nira Pereg works by immersing herself in contexts that are both familiar and conflictual, thereby doing away with the notions of proximity and distance.
 This apparently distant eye that Nira Pereg systematically applies to her subjects is the very form of her commitment.
 To show the mechanics of exclusion, to set up one’s camera in front of the protocol of separation, as she does in Abraham Abraham Sarah Sarah, is to do much more than merely document a situation, it is to follow the thread of life running through socio-political mechanisms, to undertake an archaeology of the present.”

 Text by Nicolas Bourriaud “Nira Pereg’s Frontier Zones” as it appears in the monograph Nira Pereg, Abraham Abraham Sarah Sarah